Облачная платформаAdvanced

 • 1.
 Log generation time

 • 2.
-Log level, which can be DEBUG, INFO, WARN, ERROR, or DEPRECATION
+Log level, which can only be DEPRECATION.

 • 3.
 Log-generating module